+STATE OF OKLAHOMA )

-STATE OF OKLAHOMA)) SS COUNTY OF)
+COUNTY OF ) SS

-The undersigned (architect, contractor, supplier, or engineer), of lawful age, being first duly sworn, on oath says that this contract (purchase order) is true and correct.
-Affiant further states that the (work, services, or materials) will be (completed or supplied) in accordance with the plans, specifications, orders, or requests furnished the affiant.
-Affiant further states that he or she has made no payment, directly or indirectly, to any elected official, officer, or employee of the SFA or technology center SFA, of money or any other thing of value to obtain or procure the contract or purchase order.
+this contract (purchase order) is tru (completed or supplied) in accorda further states that he or she has mad ue and correct. ance with the ple e no payment, o or engineer), of lawful age, being first duly sworn, on oath says that Affiant further states that the (work, services, or materials) will be lans, specifications, orders, or requests furnished the affiant.
+Affiant directly or indirectly, to any elected official, officer, or employee of the ther thing of value to obtain or procure the contract or purchase order.

 (Contractor, Supplier, Engineer, or Architect)

 Vendor/Company Name

-Attested to before me this , ,
+Attested to before me this day of

 Notary Public (or Clerk or Judge)

 My Commission Expires: